dolittle-einar/JavaScript.Build/README.md

 $ yarn global add gulp
 ```

-Once you've done that, you can start using the build tasks by createing a `gulpfile.js` at the root of your project
+Once you've done that, you can start using the build tasks by creating a `gulpfile.js` at the root of your project
 and add the following:

 ```javascript